pietervogelaar/timezone_lwrp/README.md

 # Usage

 This cookbook has been designed to provide **LWRP** for your own infrastructure recipes.
-Load this cookbook by your chef-client either by adding the line `depends "timezone"` to your infrastructure cookbook's metadata.rb file
+Load this cookbook by your chef-client either by adding the line `depends "timezone"` to your infrastructure cookbook's metadata.rb file.

 But if you want 'good old' attribute-based configuration you may just add `recipe[timezone]` to your run\_list and set `['tz']` attribute to a desired timezone.